 Local government is a major local employer and purchaser of goods and services, and an influential partner in urban and regional economies.
 It has the capacity to contribute to Aboriginal employment and economic participation outcomes.

-Councils can support Aboriginal economic participation through their procurement policies and processes, by purchasing goods and services from Aboriginal owned and operated businesses (see ‘Aboriginal Procurement‘).
+Councils can also support Aboriginal economic participation through their procurement policies and processes, by purchasing goods and services from Aboriginal owned and operated businesses (see ‘Aboriginal Procurement‘).
 The 2012 Victorian Local Government Aboriginal Engagement and Reconciliation Survey found that the rates of Indigenous employment in local government are very low and there is significant potential for improvement in this area.

 The survey found that:

 - There were at least 76 known Aboriginal employees compared to 37 in 2001.
 Thirty-nine of these were full time employees, 12 were part time, 10 were trainees and six were casual or contract staff.
 The tenure of nine employees was not reported.

 - Fifteen councils (30%) collect data on the Aboriginal or Torres Strait Islander background of employees.

 - Community Development was the area with the largest number of Aboriginal employees.
 Indigenous people were also employed in Arts and Culture, Human Services, Infrastructure, Planning and Social Planning areas.

 - 29 councils (39%) actively encourage Aboriginal employment, through their general employment strategies and/or an Aboriginal specific strategy.

 Last Updated: January 24, 2020 at 11:52 am